kyma-project/api-gateway/docs/user/tutorials/01-00-create-workload.md

     </details>
   </div>

-3. Verify if an instance of the HttpBin service or a sample Function is successfully created.
+3. Verify if an instance of the HttpBin Service or a sample Function is successfully created.

   <div tabs name="verify">